hashicorp/consul/website/source/docs/acl/acl-system.html.md

 -> Added in Consul 1.5.0

-An ACL service identity is a policy template for expressing a link to a policy suitable for use in [Consul Connect](/docs/connect/index.html).
+An ACL service identity is an [ACL policy](/docs/acl/acl-system.html#acl-policies) template for expressing a link to a policy suitable for use in [Consul Connect](/docs/connect/index.html).
 They are usable on both tokens and roles and are composed of the following elements: